Other Policies Regarding Faculty Appointments

 Senior Faculty Council

 Members of the faculty holding positions as professor, professor in practice (tenured), professor in practice, senior lecturer, and professor in residence serve as members of the Senior Faculty Council.
 Among its duties, the Senior Faculty Council serves as the standing committee on appointments.
-Professors in practice without tenure, senior lecturers, and professors in residence may not participate in decisions about tenured appointments, non-tenured senior positions or the GSD Faculty Appointments Handbook.
+Professors in practice without tenure, senior lecturers, and professors in residence may not participate in decisions about tenured appointments or the GSD Faculty Appointments Handbook.
+Professors in Practice without tenure and Senior Lecturers may not participate in discussions about non-tenured senior positions.

 Department Chairs